Defrost Time Calculator

 Food safety

-• For microwave, cook immediately after thawing.
+• For microwave, cook immediately after thawing because some areas may have reached unsafe temperatures.

 Troubleshooting